-In the Preschool and Pre-Kindergarten in the IB PYP Early Years, students explore and play in a transdisciplinary model.
+In the IB PYP Early Years (ages 3-5), students explore and play in a transdisciplinary model.
 Through a play-based approach to learning it is possible for language skills, motor skills, social skills, and academic skills to develop.
 Teachers organize a play-based learning environment that provides many opportunities for meaningful and engaging play.
 Simultaneously, the Approaches to Learning skills are informally developed; Thinking, Communication, Social, Self Management and Research skills.
 The needs of all students are catered for and more formal elements of schooling, such as letter formation, letter recognition, and the formative stages of Language and Mathematics are introduced when students demonstrate understanding or a readiness to learn more.
 Students will also develop their personal knowledge and understanding of the essential elements of the PYP, deepen their understanding of international-mindedness and develop the attributes of The IB Learner Profile.

 Students in a PYP classroom take ownership of their learning by wondering, exploring, learning, sharing, reflecting, and taking actions in and beyond the school community.
 An inquiry-based unit of study, known as Units of Inquiry, incorporates all essential elements of PYP under the six transdisciplinary themes.
 In order to meet the various needs and interests of students, units of inquiry make the learning engaging, relevant to their life, challenging, and significant in a transdisciplinary model, which is globally significant and beyond the structured disciplinary subject areas throughout The Primary Years.

 The aim of PYP is to provide learners with an inquiry-based curriculum framework which incorporates five essential elements (Knowledge, Concepts, Approaches to Learning, Attitudes, and Action).

 Knowledge: What do we want students to know about?